 Interviews conducted and profiled here change the image that young professionals sport suits, tote blackberries, and spend the hours from nine to five in a cubicle.
+It also helps young app developers to develop automated trading apps similar to bitcoin system app which works autonomously driven by an algorithm.
 Individuals bonded by success are featured.
 Here is a taste of what is offered on the website.

 Association of Professionals in Business Management-APBM is striving to make certificated business a profession.
 It would have continuing education requirements and code of ethics.
 The certification would be MBA curriculum-based.
 Certification is earned by passing a 16-hour exam, consisting of four parts.
 Business skills and knowledge will be tested.
+Apart, a separate session is offered to run software test that execute automated trading like Bitcoin Revolution Test and similar apps.
 The exam can be taken in conjunction, after, or in place of an MBA.
 Employers would know the person had acquired a set of management skills and a standard knowledge base.
 The certification is intended to be similar to that required for accounting, engineering, medicine, and law.

 - Jacques Bahati- Policy Analyst for the Analyst for the Africa Faith and Justice Network

 - Devi Vallhaneni-President and CEO of the Association of Professionals in Business Management

 - Luis Andre Gazitua-Senior advisor to the mayor of Miami-Dade County.
 Gazitua is associated with Next in Line that works to build relationships for the membership.
 It also educates members on pertinent community issues.
 Creating a unique networking group comprised of the next generation of South Florida community pillars is the goal.
 Habitat for Humanity is his favorite cause.